olaw0002/knowledgebase/src/knowledge/staging/index.md

 2.  `wp-content` folder

-    `wp-content` folder contains themes, plugins and user uploads used by the wordpress application.
-You can enable your own wordpress themes, plugins and user uploads by putting your `wp-content` folder in the root directory of this project.
+    `wp-content` folder contains themes, plugins, and user uploads used by the WordPress application.
+You can enable your WordPress themes, plugins, and user uploads by putting your `wp-content` folder in the root directory of this project.

 ### Start Docker Services

-To start docker services and run wordpress website, simply execute following commands in the command line:
+To start docker services and run WordPress website, simply execute the following commands in the command line:

 ```console
 $ docker-compose up -d
 ```

-### Access Running Wordpress Website
+### Access Running WordPress Website

-After docker services are started successfully, you can access the wordpress website via (https://staging-sa.actionit.dev) and access wordpress admin console via (https://staging-sa.actionit.dev/wp-admin)
+After docker services are started successfully, you can access the WordPress website via (https://staging-sa.actionit.dev) and access WordPress admin console via (https://staging-sa.actionit.dev/wp-admin)

 ## Data Backup

 ### Acknowledgement

-The files to build the backup container has used part code from (https://github.com/schickling/dockerfiles) and (https://github.com/fradelg/docker-mysql-cron-backup).
+The files to build the backup container have used part code from (https://github.com/schickling/dockerfiles) and (https://github.com/fradelg/docker-mysql-cron-backup).

 ### Usage

-The funciton of the backup container is making the backup of data and schema from mysql database and store it in AWS S3 bucket.
+The function of the backup container is making the backup of data and schema from the MySQL database and store it in the AWS S3 bucket.
-The backup process is achieved by using the `mysqldump` commond of MYSQL.
-There are two back up process, one is for all the user data from the database.
-By using this one, developer can restore the whole website.
-The other one is the schema file which does not consist user data.
-By using this one, developer can restore an empty website.
+The backup process is achieved by using the `mysqldump` command of MYSQL.
+There is two back up process, one is for all the user data from the database.
+By using this one, developers can restore the whole website.
+The other one is the schema file which does not consist of user data.
+By using this one, developers can restore an empty website.

-The envrionment variables:
+The environment variables:

-- `MYSQLDUMP_OPTIONS` mysqldump options (default: --skip-lock-tables --single-transaction)
+- `MYSQLDUMP_OPTIONS` `mysqldump` options (default: --skip-lock-tables --single-transaction)
 - `MYSQLDUMP_DATABASE` list of databases you want to backup (default: --all-databases)
-- `MYSQL_HOST` the mysql host _required_
+- `MYSQL_HOST` the MySQL host _required_
-- `MYSQL_PORT` the mysql port (default: 3306)
+- `MYSQL_PORT` the MySQL port (default: 3306)
-- `MYSQL_USER` the mysql user _required_
+- `MYSQL_USER` the MySQL user _required_
-- `MYSQL_PASSWORD` the mysql password _required_
+- `MYSQL_PASSWORD` the MySQL password _required_
 - `S3_ACCESS_KEY_ID` your AWS access key _required_
 - `S3_SECRET_ACCESS_KEY` your AWS secret key _required_
 - `S3_BUCKET` your AWS S3 bucket path _required_
 - `S3_PREFIX` path prefix in your bucket (default: 'backup')
 - `S3_FILENAME` a consistent filename to overwrite with your backup.
 If not set will use a timestamp.
-- `S3_REGION` the AWS S3 bucket region (default: us-eest-2)
+- `S3_REGION` the AWS S3 bucket region (default: us-east-2)
-- `MULTI_FILES` Allow to have one file per database if set `yes` (default: no)
+- `MULTI_FILES` Allow having one file per database if set `yes` (default: no)
-- `SCHEDULE` backup schedule time, see explainatons below
+- `SCHEDULE` backup schedule time, see explanations below

 ### Periodic Backups

-To change the backup frequency, you can modify the `SCHEDULE` environment variable using cron job format.
+To change the backup frequency, you can modify the `SCHEDULE` environment variable using the cron job format.
-Cron job use five or six variables format, For example, `SCHEDULE=10 * * * * *` means to make the schedule and data backup every 10 mins or `SCHEDULE=0 0 * * * *` means to make the backup once an hour, at the beginning of hour.
-More information can be found in cron document (https://pkg.go.dev/github.com/robfig/cron)
+Cron job use five or six variables format, For example, `SCHEDULE=10 * * * * *` means to make the schedule and data backup every 10 mins or `SCHEDULE=0 0 * * * *` means to make the backup once an hour, at the beginning of the hour.
+More information can be found in the cron document (https://pkg.go.dev/github.com/robfig/cron)

 ### S3 Bucket Configuration